lkorsman/JavaWebReader/README.md

 3) To run on the command line/terminal:
-	-Navigate to the directory where your Runnable JAR file was saved and type the following on the command line: java -jar [Name of your JAR file].jar
+	-Navigate to the directory where your Runnable JAR file was saved and type the following on the command line: java -jar [Name of your JAR file].jar $URL
+	-$URL is the URL to be analyzed